 We meditate on the Holy Family, on our family.

-The family is in crisis today: separation, divorce, abortion, domestic violence, children abuse, pornography; wounded families, broken families, no family.
-Even the concepts of marriage and family are often ambiguous with the growing reality of same-sex marriages, single parent families, and so on.
+The family is in crisis today: separation, divorce, abortion, domestic violence, child abuse, pornography, wounded families, broken families, no family.
+Even the concepts of marriage and family are often ambiguous with the growing reality of same-sex marriages, single-parent families, and so on.
 The Christian family is also negatively affected by the secular views of man, gender ideology, family and society.

 I remember the wonderful meditation of Blessed Paul VI on his visit to Nazareth on January 5, 1964.
 The Pope told us then to continue learning the lessons of Nazareth.
 What lessons?
 Nazareth teaches us first on family life: its meaning, its beauty, its core which is communion in love.
-Nazareth teaches us, second on silence: on love of silence so an admirable and needed habit, particularly today when we are disturbed by so much noise, by so many different voices in the digital world.
-The silence of Nazareth teaches us on the need of recollection, of interior and peaceful space; on the need to listen to good teachers, to our parents and brothers and sisters and, above all, to God.
-Nazareth teaches us, in the third place on work and on the dignity of workers of all workers.
-The importance of work in our life (as in the life of Jesus and Mary and Joseph); its creative and redemptive dimension.
+Nazareth teaches us, second, on silence: on the love of silence, such an admirable and needed habit, particularly today when we are disturbed by so much noise, by so many different voices in the digital world.
+The silence of Nazareth teaches us on the need for recollection, for interior and peaceful space; on the need to listen to good teachers, to our parents and brothers and sisters and, above all, to God.
+Nazareth teaches us, in the third place, on work and on the dignity of workers, of all workers.
+It teaches us about the importance of work in our life (as in the life of Jesus and Mary and Joseph), and its creative and redemptive dimension.
 We remember today the tragedy of unemployment and the terrible effects it causes in so many families!

 Family is conjugal love, and parental and filial love.
 Its center is the children: we remember them here in this Eucharist with great love!
 We bring to our attention the vast number of children who are victims of violence, who are made objects of trade and trafficking, or forced to become soldiers and workers.
 We remember with sadness and hope infants killed in the womb, displaced, due to war and persecution.
 (Cf. Blessing Urbi et Orbi, December 25, 2014).